File Your U.S. Federal Tax Accurately & IRS Compliant

 Though virtual addresses have been convenient for many businesses without a physical presence in certain countries, Wise does not accept virtual addresses as valid trading addresses, and you still need to make the Wise trading address update to remain compliant.

 At this moment, if your business operates entirely online or you do not have a physical office, Wise recommends providing the address where your core operations occur.
 This could be your home address or any location where you manage your business activities, as long as it can be verified.
 If you’re unable to provide a suitable physical address on your own, there are third-party services you can seek help from.
-You can get your physical trading address from our one-stop company formation service provider, Business Globalizer, subject to Wise’s verification and acceptance, at affordable pricing.
+Business Globalizer provides a genuine physical trading address, not a virtual office or registered agent address, which you can use for Wise verification.
+This is subject to Wise’s standard verification process, and the address will be supported with acceptable documentation such as a lease agreement where applicable.

 How Business Globalizer Can Help with Trading Address?